evgmesh/OOPinIoT/README.md

 The function reverses all strings in the vector and then sorts the vector in descending order.<br>
 Write a program that reads strings from the keyboard.
 There is no upper limit for the number of strings. <br>
 All strings are stored in a vector of strings.
-The data entry phase terminates when the user enters the “stop” string. <br>
+The data entry phase terminates when the user enters the “stop” string.
 This termination string is not stored in the vector.<br>
 When all strings have been entered the program prints the vector elements on separate lines. <br>
 Then program calls backwards and passes the vector as parameter.
 After the call the program prints the vector again.